Graham Holdings: Corporate history

-In 1984, The Washington Post Company purchased Stanley H. Kaplan Education Centers, Ltd., a Brooklyn-based tutoring company which in subsequent decades would grow its footprint and expand its offerings beyond test prep to become Kaplan, Inc.
+In 1984, the company purchased Stanley H. Kaplan Education Centers, Ltd., a Brooklyn-based tutoring company which in subsequent decades would grow its footprint and expand its offerings beyond test prep to become Kaplan, Inc.

 On August 5, 2013, it was announced that the Washington Post Company would sell the flagship newspaper for $250 million to Jeff Bezos, founder and chief executive of Amazon.com.
 The Washington Post Company agreed to adopt a new corporate name once the sale was finalized.
 It adopted Graham Holdings Company as the new name effective November 29, 2013.
 Amazon.com was not involved in the sale.
 Nash Holdings LLC, a company owned by Bezos, closed the purchase of the newspaper and affiliated publications on October 1, 2013.
 Graham Holdings Company retained ownership of WaPo Labs, its technology innovation group, since rebranded as Trove.

 In 2014, Tim O'Shaughnessy, founder of LivingSocial and a son-in-law of CEO Don Graham, joined GHC as president.
 O'Shaughnessy became CEO in November 2015.

-In November 2014, Graham Holdings said it would spin off Cable ONE as a separate, publicly traded company in 2015.
-The spin-off was completed on July 1, 2015.
+In July 2015, Graham Holdings spun off Cable One as a separate, publicly traded company.

-In March 2018, Graham sold Kaplan University, Kaplan's online higher education operation, to the Purdue University system, and it was rebranded Purdue University Global, a new public university to serve adult learners.
+In March 2018, Graham sold Kaplan University, Kaplan's online higher education operation, to the Purdue University system, which subsequently rebranded it as Purdue University Global.
 In 2019, children's podcasting company Pinna spun out of the Slate Group as a separate Graham Holdings subsidiary.
 In June 2021, Graham Holdings completed their acquisition of Leaf Group at a valuation of approximately $323 million.
+In 2023 Anne M. Mulcahy succeeded Donald Graham as Chairman of the Board while Graham became Chairman Emeritus and continued to chair the Executive Committee.